-For sites meeting the above criteria, the permittee shall ensure that the following minimum performance standards are implemented applied where practicable feasible during the site plan preparation and/ or review process.-is The performance standards must be implemented to the maximum extent practicable.

-The performance standards to be implemented are as follows:
+For sites meeting the above criteria, the permittee shall ensure that the following minimum performance standards are implementedapplied where practicable feasible during the site plan preparation process.
+If the application of the standards, in all or in part, are determined to be infeasible, then this determination must be documented with the site plan review documents.
+The performance standards to be implemented to the maximum extent practicable are as follows: